flipacholas/Architecture-of-consoles/articles/xbox-360.Rmd.md

 ![The same picture with important parts labelled.](southbridge_marked.png){.tabs-nested-last title="Marked"}

-The Southbridge communicates to Xenos using the **PCI Express** protocol, composed of two unidirectional serial buses, one for each direction.
+The Southbridge communicates with Xenos using the **PCI Express** protocol, composed of two unidirectional serial buses, one for each direction.
 In the case of this console, each bus can transfer up to **500 MB/sec** [@graphics-baumann].

 ### Clever L2 access